Abdullish/Premier_league_Notification/README.md

 # Premier_league_Notification / Sports Alerts System

 ## **Project Overview**
-This project is an alert system that sends real-time Premier league game score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **Premier League APIs** to provide sports fans with up-to-date game information.
-The project demonstrates cloud computing principles and efficient notification mechanisms.
+This project is a cloud-based Premier League Notification System designed to send real-time match updates to users via SMS or email.
+Built using Amazon Web Services (AWS) and Python, the system fetches live game data from an external sports API and delivers notifications through Amazon SNS.
+The workflow is fully automated using Amazon EventBridge and executes via an AWS Lambda function.
+The project demonstrates modern cloud architecture, serverless design, secure IAM policies, and API integration.

 ---